HomeLatest NewsIndustryMicrosoft files patent for reverse foldable display for mobile phones

 The company has already outlined the details of this new foldable display technology in the patent application.

-The company has already outlined the details of this new foldable display technology in the patent application which also shows “examples and methods for folding a display device through a range of degrees at a folding portion.”
+The company has already outlined the details of this new foldable display in the patent application which also shows “examples and methods for folding a display device through a range of degrees at a folding portion.”

 As per the latest reports, the drawings show the intentions of the device which can fold in every direction without any gap when fully closed.
 The patent application is mostly about the methods in which the display folds, the hinge, gears, and overall design.
 The report also suggests that a glass display that can do what Microsoft wants is expected to be interesting.